Zaidizz96/data-structures-and-algorithms/src/linkedList/README.md

   - insertAfter(value , newValue): add new value after the node with specified given value.
   - to_string(): Converts the linked list to a formatted string.
   - kth-from-end(): Return the node’s value that is k places from the tail of the linked list.
+  - merge(LinkedList linkedList): Return: New Linked List, Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.
 - #### Testing

 - test verifies that a newly created LinkedList object is indeed empty by checking if the head node is null.